C0deSage/pbl-blog/_posts/2023-03-23-optimising-database-entries-with-spring.markdown

 ---
 My name is Bernhard Ballek and I decided to clone [LastFm](https://www.last.fm) which has some features behind a paywall.
 Futhermore the statistics are predefined and the user can't define them themself.

 The biggest problem was to optimise how the relationships got saved in my Database.
+In this project I use Spring with Hibernate.
 I know, you may think that optimising something that is still in developement isn't smart since you don't know if it's needed.
 Nevertheless in this project I think it's one of the most important things to do as early as possible.

 ## Requirements
 In the finished program: